HappyRice/persons-finder/README.md

 - Addition of a UpdateHistory table to track location history
 - Haven't actually used Gradle before but with Maven, I would split the project into 4 modules, common, model, persistence and service.
 - Set up physical database with Flyway
+- Use of Lombok to reduce boilerplate code

 ![endpoints.png](endpoints.png "Endpoints")